 Some Insurance Is Easier to Get than Others

 There are some levels of insurance you can easily receive on your salvage vehicle that undergoes reconstruction.

 Since most states require a bare minimum of coverage that includes little more than personal liability insurance and property damage insurance – two levels of coverage that don’t provide any protection against physical damage befalling the vehicle – it’s often possible to find an insurance provider that will offer this level of bare-bones coverage to your salvage vehicle.

-In fact, the only way to convince an insurance company otherwise is to show them that the car is working well.
+The only way to convince an insurance company otherwise is to show them that the car is working well.

 Laying It on the Line

 You’ve got to show your insurer that you are serious about getting coverage for your rebuilt salvage car.
-One of the only ways to do this is to let a representative from the company inspect your car to make sure it’s safe.
+One of the only ways to do this is to let a representative from the company inspect your car.
+To make sure it’s safe.